 If you are looking to explore some of the most fascinating castles in Ireland, make sure to read this post.

-Ireland plays hurling for over 4,000 years.
+Ireland has played hurling for over 4,000 years.

 Try your hand at hurling on the Kilkenny Way Ultimate Hurling Experience.